08/27/2009 - 11:53

 DrupalCon is about to descend on Paris in a matter of days.
-Sadly no, I will not be attending.
-But you're in luck, because our very own Disseminator of Awesome Shawn is on his way to represent Affinity Bridge and enjoy his first DrupalCon!
-In my absence, I thought I would write up a little DrupalCon End-User Guide of sorts, for all those first timers out there.
+Sadly no, I will not be attending this year.
+But I thought I would write up a little DrupalCon End-User Guide of sorts, for all those first-timers out there.
 Finding the optimal balance of geekery and socializing is key to making the most of the week, so consider these tips to lead you on the path to finding that balance.

 - Stay with other Drupallers.
 Whether you're going on your own or with a group, try and stay at a hotel other conferencegoers are staying at.
 If you are one of the first to book accommodations, tell others where you'll be, it's way more fun when a quarter of the hotel are all sitting in the common area coding in the evening, and you have people to brave the transit system with.